 We accept many major commercial insurance plans, including Blue Cross Blue Shield, Aetna, Cigna, United Healthcare, Tricare, Medicare, and others.
 If you don't see your insurance listed, we would be happy to verify your benefits to see if we can accept them, and if not, we offer you an affordable self-pay rate.

 At Lifebulb, we operate without any ongoing membership or fees.
-We believe that everyone deserves to receive the best online marriage therapy in Toms River, NJ experience.
+We believe that everyone deserves to receive the best online marriage therapy in Alexandria, VA.
 And we believe those benefits should come free of any ongoing out-of-pocket fees simply for engaging in marriage therapy.
 With us, your only session costs will be those set by your insurance provider or our low self-pay rate.